canonical/rockcraft/docs/tutorial/django.rst

     on an ``amd64`` platform, the name of the ``.rock`` file will be different for you.

+    The size of the rock may vary for you.

 Run the Django rock with Docker
 ===============================

 You already have the rock as an `OCI <OCI_image_spec_>`_ archive.
-Now you'll need to import it into a format that Docker recognises:
+Now you'll need to load it into Docker:

 .. literalinclude:: code/django/task.yaml
     :language: bash